brandur/sorg/content/drafts/redis-cell.md

 So why bother?
-Well, although I could probably be considered to be nominally literate in C, I don't have anywhere near the expertise to be confident that I wouldn't write a program that contained a memory overrun or some other unsafe operation that would manifest as a segmentation fault.
+Well, although I could probably be considered to be nominally literate in C, I don't have anywhere near the expertise to be confident that I wouldn't write a program that contained a memory overrun or some other unsafe operation that would manifest as a program-killing segmentation fault.
 As evidenced by widespread issues like [Heartbleed][heartbleed], even highly competent C developers are not beyond this class of mistake.

-The rust compilers gurantees that all my memory accesses are safe, and its strong type system goes a long way towards ensuring that I'm not accidentally misusing code in a way that could cause a runtime problem.
-This is good for me, but even better for would-be contributors the project; even one who's never written Rust before has only a miniscule chance of introducing a low-level problem as long as they can get the program to compile.
+The rust compilers guarantees that all my memory accesses are safe, and its strong type system goes a long way towards ensuring that I'm not accidentally misusing code in a way that could cause a runtime problem.
+This is good for me, but even better for would-be contributors the project; even someone who's never written Rust before has only a miniscule chance of introducing a low-level problem as long as they can get the program to compile.